StackExchange/dnscontrol/documentation/adding-new-rtypes-rdata.md

     the only option at the time!)
   * Solution: RecordConfig now has one field that is a pointer to struct, which is the right size for the rtype.
-* Goal: Isolate an rtype's implementation in the code base.
+* **Goal: Isolate an rtype's implementation in the code base.**
   * Problem: RC-Style spreads implementation all over the code base.
-  * RData-style: Code is isolated to a specific directory with many exceptions.
+  * Rdata-style: Code is isolated to a specific directory with many exceptions.
     The list of exceptions should shrink over time.

 ## Conceptual design